EdwinVW/dapr-hands-on/Assignment02/step-by-step.md

 ## Step 3: Test the application

-Now you're going to start the TrafficControl service.
-This service does not need to run with a Dapr sidecar because it uses the Dapr client directly.
-Later you're going to add a side-car to this service.
+Now you're going to start the TrafficControl service with a Dapr side-car:

 1. Make sure the Government service is (still) running with the Dapr side-car (as you did in step 1).